ChaitanyaBandikatla/GameOfLife/Results.md

     <td>We should have timed and taken the debugging sessions ourselves to observe how we debug the bugs we created.</td>
   </tr>
   <tr>
-    <td>We didn't have a standardised code testings as we introduced different kinds of bus in different languages.</td>
+    <td>We didn't have a standardised code testings as we introduced different kinds of bugs in different languages.</td>
     <td>We should have introduced the same bugs in all the languages and asked the candidates to debug in the language that they are the most familiar with.</td>
   </tr>
   <tr>